 The action level is 150 ug/m3 (15 minutes average).
 This short-term interval will provide a real-time assessment of onsite air quality to assure both health and safety.
 If particulate levels are detected in excess of 150 ug/m3, the upwind background level must be confirmed immediately.
-If the working Site particulate measurement is greater than 100 ug/m3 above the background level, additional dust suppression techniques must be implemented to reduce the generation of fugitive dust and corrective action taken to protect Site personnel and reduce the potential for contaminant migration.
-Corrective measures may include increasing the level of personal protection for onsite personnel and implementing additional dust suppression techniques (See the DCP for a description of dust suppression techniques).
+If the working Site particulate measurement is greater than 100 ug/m3 above the background level, additional dust suppression techniques must be implemented to reduce the generation of fugitive dust and corrective measures may include increasing the level of personal protection for onsite personnel and implementing additional dust suppression techniques (See the DCP for a description of dust suppression techniques).
 Should the action level of 150 ug/m3 continue to be exceeded work must stop and DER must be notified.
 The notification shall include a description of the control measures implemented to prevent further exceedances.